 Because most authors follow a standard revision path, we also created packages to cover the most common requests:

 If you're wondering where your book fits in, ask yourself these questions:

 Am I just starting out?
 Do I have a second or third draft but I'm not sure if I'm on the right track with my plot, my structure, my writing skills?

 Have I been through several rounds of revisions and am ready for a professional to evaluate the strength of my story?

 Do I feel confident in the macro elements of my manuscript — POV, pacing, plot, structure, dialogue, voice — but could use feedback on how to smooth and refine my writing at the sentence-by-sentence, language level?

 Choose a Line Edit

-Am I close to being done with the editing process and need a professional ensure accuracy of spelling/grammar/punctuation, fact-checking, consistency, and continuity?
+Am I close to being done with the editing process and need a professional to ensure accuracy of spelling/grammar/punctuation, fact-checking, consistency, and continuity?

 Choose a Copyedit

 Am I itching to publish but need a final review for last-minute errors?